PNSVN3035/incrementing-counter/README.md

-# Welcome to Form Incrementing Counter
+# Welcome to Incrementing Counter

 ## Technologies Used
 - HTML, CSS & JAVASCRIPT